nodejs/nodejs.org/README.md

 ## What is this repo?

 [Nodejs.org](https://nodejs.org/) by the [OpenJS Foundation](https://openjsf.org/) is the official website for the Node.js® JavaScript runtime.
 This repo is the source code for the website.
-It is build using [Nextra](https://nextra.site), a Next.js based static site generator.
+It is build using [Next.js](https://nextjs.org) a React Framework.

 ### Quick-Start Locally